 Permission is required to utilize photos and information from this site.
-Simply contact us and we'll usually respond within forty eight hours.
+Simply contact us and we'll usually respond within forty-eight hours.
 Needless to say, "fair use" is always available.
 Any photos provided to us for this site by families have been provided for this site only, and permission will be needed for others to utilize them.
-Please be specific in your requests for permission.
+Please be specific in your requests.
 There is no permission given here, implied or otherwise, for authors, researchers, students, etc. to utilize these family photos for webpages, books, articles and the like.

 The G-Men Of The 30's

 (Note: Do a "site search" to find all references.
 Please be aware that documenting these men of the '30s is a massive project, and continuous additions are slowly being made.
 I may have information available on Agents, but not yet added so if you don't see the name here, send an email inquiry to me.
 If you are a relative or friend of one of the Agents of the '30s, I would definitely like to hear from you.

 A NOTE ABOUT SOURCES OF INFORMATION: